appwrite/demos-for-react/example-cropping/README.md

 export default App;
 ```
-so here is our final application look like there is 4 state that we use
+So here's what our final application looks like.
+There are 4 state variables that we use

 - ```appwrite``` state to implement the appwrite SDK that we create in ```utils.js``` earlier
 - ```userProfile``` to check whether we already login or not